openshift-labs/lab-building-images/workshop/content/python-server/08-zombie-reaping.md

 Note that instead of using `exec`, we execute the Python process in the background.

-To verify this, change to then `~/flask-app-v4` sub directory:
+To verify this, change to the `~/flask-app-v4` sub directory:

 ```execute
 cd ~/flask-app-v4